route4me/route4me-net-core/Route4MeLargeContactsFileUploading/Route4MeLargeContactsFileUploading/README.md

 ### Validate the contacts from large CSV files

-Before uploading to the database, the contact should be validated because one contact failure causes omitting of entire contacts chunk - which can contain 200, 500, 1000 contacts.
+Before uploading to the database, the contact must be validated because one contact failure causes omitting of entire contacts chunk - which can contain 200, 500, 1000 contacts.

 The validator tested simultaneously for two files containing 30 000 contacts and 60 000 contacts - the process finished almost instantly.